Sudarshan Gautam

-Sudarshan Gautam (Nepali: सुदर्शन गौतम) is Canadian mountain climber and actor.
-He is first person without arms to have reached the summit of Mount Everest without the use of prosthetics.
-He did this on May 20, 2013.
+Sudarshan Gautam (Nepali: सुदर्शन गौतम) is a Canadian mountain climber and actor.
+He is the first person without arms to have reached the summit of Mount Everest without the use of prosthetics, and did this on May 20, 2013.
 Gautam lost his arms as a result of an accident in his childhood.
 In 2014, he appeared in the Nepalese movie Himmatwali.

 Life and education

-Gautam was born in Bhauduri, a village in Ramechhap District, Nepal.
+Gautam was born in Gunsi Bhadaure, a village in Ramechhap District, Nepal.
 He was raised in Kathmandu, where an accident with a live power cable led to the amputation of both of his arms.

-Gautam received a Diploma in Computer Science using a non-modified computer with his feet.
+Gautam received a diploma in computer science using a non-modified computer with his feet.
 He received a master's degree from the Nepal Commerce Campus.

 In 2007, Gautam became a Canadian citizen.

 Mountaineering

 Prior to climbing Mount Everest, Gautam reached the peaks of Mount Ramdung (5,925 m) and Mount Yala (5732 m).

 On May 19, 2013, while descending from Mount Everest, Gautam required a high altitude helicopter rescue.

 Sudarshan Gautam is planning to climb Mt.
 Logan (Canadian Highest Mountain) in May 2024.